jltwheeler/personal-website/posts/my-mac-dev-environment-setup.md

 ## Terminal

-The terminal is probably the most critical part of any developer's machine.
+The terminal is where all the magic happens on a developer's machine.
 It's what we spend most of our day in.
-So it's important that I use one that is relibable, fast and highly customisable.
+So it's important that I use one that is reliable, fast and highly customisable.

 ### Alacritty